hmishra2250/hmishra2250.github.io/_posts/2016-12-27-Software-Installation-Guide-ML.md

 	```
   * That’s All. latest version of CUDA will be installed now along with CuDNN!

-2. ### Tensorflow for Linux (Edit: with version r0.12, TF can also be installed on windows using pip)
+2. ### Tensorflow for Linux

+  Note: with version r0.12, TF can also be installed on windows using pip
   * Create another environment in Anaconda to avoid any problems in existing libs.
 There ain't any reported problems, still its a good practice to not let theano and tensorflow interact in same environment.
   * After creating separate env, pip installation is very simple as mentioned [here](https://www.tensorflow.org/get_started/os_setup#pip_installation).
 Make sure to choose GPU enabled version through pip if you have GPU enabled device and you have setup CUDA as described above.